Outbreak of the First Intifada: Prelude

 1987 had been a turbulent year inside the occupied territories, both in the West Bank and in the Gaza Strip.
 Several commentators have characterised the year as one of increasing volatility and simmering unrest in the occupied Palestinian territories, beginning with the December 1986 Birzeit University protests.
 According to Joost Hiltermann of the International Crisis Group, "the greatest surprise, with hindsight, was that the uprising had not occurred before December 1987... from late 1986 on, there was definitely 'something in the air.'"
 Several major incidents occurred in the Gaza Strip that year, including a high-profile prison escape of six Palestinian Islamic Jihad members in May and the murder of the Israeli Military Police commander in the Strip in August.
 In November, a significant wave of unrest broke out in Gaza with the arrest and deportation of Abdul Aziz Awda, the PIJ's spiritual leader and a popular Islamic University of Gaza lecturer, as well as the death of Intisar al-Attara, a 16-year-old girl from Deir al-Balah who was killed by settlers.

 December 1987 began with more volatility and violence in the Gaza Strip.
 On 6 December, Israeli salesman Shlomo Sakal was murdered in central Gaza City, stabbed in the neck by a Palestinian.
 Although some Palestinian passers-by attempted to provide first aid, the attacker escaped, and none of the passers-by cooperated with the Israeli military's investigation.
 As a result, the Israeli military imposed a curfew on central Gaza City.
+The same day, the Israeli government controversially announced that it was taking over part of the Palestinian Jerusalem District Electricity Company.
 The next day, Israeli Minister of Foreign Affairs and Israeli Labor Party leader Shimon Peres sparked controversy in Israel when he gave a presentation to the Knesset's Foreign Affairs and Defense Committee in which he called for Israel to withdraw from Gaza, arguing that the costs of maintaining the occupation over the Strip outweighed the security benefits.
 The presentation was denounced by the Labor Party's coalition partners, including Likud leader and Prime Minister Yitzhak Shamir.